Metropolized Randomized Maximum Likelihood for sampling from multimodal distributions: RML for model variables

-The marginal probability of proposing $x_\ast$ is then obtained by integrating $q(x_\ast,d\sbr{uc})$ over the data space,
+The marginal probability of proposing $\vc{x}_\ast$ is then obtained by integrating $q(\vc{x}_\ast,\vc{d}\sbr{uc})$ over the data space,

-For an independence sampler in the Metropolis-Hastings algorithm \cite{tierney:94}, the probability of proposing a transition to state $x_\ast$ is independent of the current state $x$, then the proposed state $x_\ast$ is accepted with probability
+For an independence sampler in the Metropolis-Hastings algorithm \cite{tierney:94}, the probability of proposing a transition to state $\vc{x}_\ast$ is independent of the current state $\vc{x}$, then the proposed state $\vc{x}_\ast$ is accepted with probability

-The probability density for the proposed model, $\pi(x_\ast)$, is computed from Eq.~\ref{eq:pi_x}.
+The probability density for the proposed model, $\pi(\vc{x}_\ast)$, is computed from Eq.~\ref{eq:pi_x}.
 Note that the probability $\pi$ is not based on the quality of the match to the perturbed data obtained in the minimization, but on the quality of the match to the prior model and the actual observed data.
-This density can be used as the proposal density in the MH test, or as weights for importance sampling.
 Algorithm~\ref{alg:RML_old} describes the method for using RML as a proposal mechanism in a Metropolis-Hastings procedure \cite{oliver:96e}.

-When the relationship of model variables to observations is linear and observation errors are Gaussian, it is straightforward to show that the minimizers of Eq.~\ref{eq:fYus} are distributed as the posterior distribution for $x$ \cite{oliver:96b,bardsley:13} and hence all proposed transitions are accepted when Algorithm~\ref{alg:RML_old} is used for Gauss-linear inverse problems.
+When the relationship of model variables to observations is linear and observation errors are additive and Gaussian, it is straightforward to show that the minimizers of Eq.~\ref{eq:fYus} are distributed as the posterior distribution for $\vc{x}$ \cite{bardsley:13,oliver:96b} and hence all proposed transitions are accepted when Algorithm~\ref{alg:RML_old} is used for Gauss-linear inverse problems.

-When Algorithm~\ref{alg:RML_old} was applied to a problem for which the posterior distribution was bimodal (as in Example 2, below), the acceptance rate for proposed independent transitions was still very high (76\%) \cite{oliver:96e}.
+When Algorithm~\ref{alg:RML_old} was applied to a problem for which the posterior distribution was bimodal (as in Example 1, below), the acceptance rate for proposed independent transitions was still very high (76\%) \cite{oliver:96e}.
 Although the method was shown to sample correctly, the work required for computing the marginal distribution for the candidate states made application of the full method impractical in real problems.
-Consequently, when the method has been applied to large problems, the MH acceptance test was omitted \cite{gao:06a,calverley:11,chen:14}, with the understanding that the sampling method is then only approximately correct.
+Consequently, when the method has been applied to large problems, the MH acceptance test was omitted \cite{calverley:11,chen:14,gao:06a}, with the understanding that the sampling method is then only approximately correct.